 We tend to basically list all the places we want to go, have a look at a map and see what route makes the most sense.
 Along the way we change all the time on advice from others and other challenges that come our way.
 But it does help to have an idea of what direction you want to go in and what you really want to see so you don’t miss out on it!

-Book your transport for Asia here:
+Book your bus, train, ferry or flight for Asia and NZ here:

 Backpacking tips: Roughly plan a time scale if you need it